djehuti/x16-bank-allocator/README.md

 Here I propose a new X16 KERNAL API, for managing RAM memory banks, to be used by cooperating programs to share space non-intrusively.

+## The Source Code Here

+I made a prototype in prog8, which includes some features that are not a part of the proposal.
+Nor do I propose implementing this in prog8 for the kernal; it was just a fun and easy way to prototype it.

+Please don't hold anything in the prototype against me.
+Just playing with ideas; the prototype is not part of the proposed ROM change.

 ## Why

 There are plenty of programs like BASLOAD (the non-ROM version), or